-The /return_all_coordinates endpoint returns a JSON array of all current location co-ordinates in the transient data table for use in statistical analysis.
+The /return_all_coordinates endpoint returns a JSON array of every historical co-ordinate stored in the transient data table, for use in statistical analysis.

-4.3 Serverless Functions
+4.1.3 Serverless Functions

 All the backend code & logic is implemented in a number of serverless functions, triggered as needed.